The-Five-Musketeers/group_project1/README.md

 - Opened channel with the Airbnb corporation or association

 ## Contributors:

-![Contributors]
+- Alan Khalili - New York City’s law restricting Airbnb’s short-term rentals – What was the goal, does it work, who benefits the most?
-Alan Khalili - New York City’s law restricting Airbnb’s short-term rentals – What was the goal, does it work, who benefits the most?
+- Danny Gallardo - What is the average price of listings per neighborhood or neighborhood group?
-Danny Gallardo - What is the average price of listings per neighborhood or neighborhood group?
+- Ramona Ciobanu - Which neighborhoods have the highest concentration of listings?
-Ramona Ciobanu - Which neighborhoods have the highest concentration of listings?
+- Sezan Prudence Hessou - Who are the hosts with the most listings
-Sezan Prudence Hessou - Who are the hosts with the most listings Vadim Bychock - Which boroughs have the highest concentration of listings?
+- Vadim Bychock - Which boroughs have the highest concentration of listings?